-I am a proud member of Team Weekly Wipe, which starts on BBC Two on Thursday evening at 22h00.
+I am a proud member of Team 2015 Wipe, which is broadcast tomorrow.

 The Dylans decamped to rural New York state for some peace.
 They didn’t get it.
 The presence of Bob Dylan gave the tiny town of Woodstock such countercultural kudos that its name was given to an “aquarian exposition” – the famous 1969 festival in a neighbouring county which didn’t feature Dylan, but did bring half a million people into his back yard.